dzackgarza/Qual-Review-and-Solutions/Topology/UGA Questions/UGA_Topology_Qual_Questions_stripped.md

 ## 15 (Spring '17) \( \work \) {#spring-17-work}

-### a
+a.
 Show that any finite index subgroup of a finitely generated free group is free.
 State clearly any facts you use about the fundamental groups of graphs.

-### b
+b.
 Prove that if \( N \) is a nontrivial normal subgroup of infinite index in a finitely generated free group \( F \) , then \( N \) is not finitely generated.

 ## 16 (Spring '19) \( \work \) {#spring-19-work}